massalabs/station/INSTALLATION.md

 Let's start by downloading the version of Thyra corresponding to your system:

-* If you have an Intel CPU (amd64), you can download your it [here](https://github.com/massalabs/thyra/releases/latest/download/thyra-server_darwin_amd64).
+* If you have an Intel CPU (amd64), you can download your executable [here](https://github.com/massalabs/thyra/releases/latest/download/thyra-server_darwin_amd64).
 * If you have an Intel Apple Silicon CPU M1, M1 Pro, M2... (arm64), you can download your executable [here](https://github.com/massalabs/thyra/releases/latest/download/thyra-server_darwin_arm64).

 Next, let's rename and make the downloaded binary executable by running the following command in your terminal: